 The most common Dishwasher size is the “Standard” one, which consists of 9-12 place settings.
-However, if you have a big family, there are some great brands out there that offer oversized models that you’ll be more comfortable with.
+However, if you have a big family, some great brands offer oversized models that you’ll be more comfortable with.

-Price is usually the first thing that comes to people’s minds before going shopping for a brand-new Dishwasher.
+Price is usually the first thing that comes to people’s minds before shopping for a brand-new dishwasher.
 And in this economy, it’s completely understandable.

-A great way of analyzing this is by looking at the table I’ve prepared below and trying to determine exactly what you require.
+A great way to analyze this is by looking at the table I’ve prepared below and determining exactly what you require.

-Unless you have a very large family or require a Dishwasher with the latest features, in most cases you don’t need to spend a lot of money on the higher-end models.
-An appliance somewhere near the average range of each type should be more than enough for most people.
+Unless you have a very large family or require a Dishwasher with the latest features, you don’t need to spend a lot of money on the higher-end models.
+An appliance near the average range of each type should be more than enough for most people.